3oFiz4/Exvia/README.md

 2. ~~More plots~~
 3. A image scanner feature to scan image whether at real-time or assuming there is a given folder, parse the image and apply the operation to the database directly.
 This is useful, especially when most of your transactions relied on digital banking app, so you do not have to type anymore, but instead the app will do it's job.
 4. ~~Add an option whether to Disable/Enable Developer option, therefore offering this app even to lay-people that has no strong knowledge whether in programming, finance, or statistics.~~ (toggle by clicking the title text "Exvia" at Table section three times)
-5. Add an automatic operation to create a GitHub account, assuming the user is lay-people
+5. Add an automatic operation to create a GitHub account, assuming the user is lay-people (!might not be possible, since it violate GitHub ToS!)
 6. Add an extended finance for Investment, Debt, and more.
 (By theory, you could imitate this in the app right now, without having this feature amended for next release.
 By categorizing your specific data, say INV (for Investment), create the field necessary, such as Future Value (FV), you could create a custom metric that calculates them)